Nystagmus – Oscillopsia caused by cervical spine instability and neck pain

 Vestibular Migraine and Oscillopsia.
 A clue that cervical spine instability is at the root of the problem?

 In my article: Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo, I note: “Poorly understood” is a recurrent theme when it comes to patients with Vestibular migraine and spontaneous vertigo.
-A study published in October 2019, lead by researchers at Massachusetts Eye and Ear Infirmary, Harvard Medical School, and Ohio State University examined Vestibular migraine as one of the most common causes of spontaneous vertigo and why this problem remains poorly understood.
-The study was published in Scientific Reports (1).
+A study published in October 2019, led by researchers at Massachusetts Eye and Ear Infirmary, Harvard Medical School, and Ohio State University examined Vestibular migraine as one of the most common causes of spontaneous vertigo and why this problem remains poorly understood.
+The study was published in Scientific Reports (4).

 The study’s learning points suggest:

-- Vestibular migraine patients were abnormally sensitive to roll tilt (a misalignment of the eyes disrupting sense of gravity and space), which co-modulates semicircular canal and otolith organ activity (this is an ability to sense gravity and sense motion), but not to motions that activate the canals or otolith organs in isolation (where fluid in the ears stabilizers balance), implying sensitization of canal-otolith integration.
+- Vestibular migraine patients were abnormally sensitive to roll tilt (a misalignment of the eyes disrupting the sense of gravity and space), which co-modulates semicircular canal and otolith organ activity (this is an ability to sense gravity and sense motion), but not to motions that activate the canals or otolith organs in isolation (where fluid in the ears stabilizers balance), implying sensitization of canal-otolith integration.
 (Something is off but it is not a Meniere’s Disease type problem.)

-- The researchers suggest a pathogenic model where vestibular symptoms emanate from the vestibular nuclei, (the the cranial center point for the vestibular nerve) which are sensitized by migraine-related brainstem regions and simultaneously suppressed by inhibitory feedback from the cerebellar nodulus and uvula, the site of canal-otolith integration.
+- The researchers suggest a pathogenic model where vestibular symptoms emanate from the vestibular nuclei, (the cranial center point for the vestibular nerve) which are sensitized by migraine-related brainstem regions and simultaneously suppressed by inhibitory feedback from the cerebellar nodulus and uvula, the site of canal-otolith integration.

-The suggestion is simply, something is happening to the vestibular nerve which is overly sensitized to pain by the reaction of something happening to the brainstem and the process is further sent into panic by a dysregulation of the function of the balance mechanism in the ear.
+The suggestion is simply, something is happening to the vestibular nerve which is overly sensitized to pain by the reaction of something happening to the brainstem, and the process is further sent into panic by a dysregulation of the function of the balance mechanism in the ear.

 Why certain patients were not benefiting from certain treatments for their Vestibular Migraines and Oscillopsia.
 No one was looking at their neck.